Antonio Castellanos Mata: Scientific career

 Antonio Castellanos defended his PhD thesis, Dispersion theory and its application to the reaction 11B(d, α)Be9, at the University of Valladolid in 1972.
 He worked at many universities: University of Valladolid, University of the Basque Country, Autonomous University of Madrid; since 1983, he was a full professor at the University of Seville.
-He made long-term scientific visits to the USA, France, Nicaragua, and Russia, collaborated with researchers from the UK, the Netherlands, China.
+He made long-term scientific visits to the USA, France, Nicaragua, and Russia, and collaborated with researchers from the UK, the Netherlands, and China.
 He worked in various fields of science: